warmcat/libwebsockets/minimal-examples/raw/minimal-raw-file/README.md

 freely combine raw file descriptor adoption with other lws server and client features.

-Becuase raw file events have their own callback, the handlers can be integrated in a single protocol that also handles http and ws server and client callbacks without conflict.
+Becuase raw file events have their own callback reasons, the handlers can be integrated in a single protocol that also handles http and ws server and client callbacks without conflict.